 In 95 I began accompanying the amazing vocalist Francine Reed who is well known for her work with Lyle Lovett.

-97-97 -The Trio with Ramon Pooser, Mike Hinton, and myself played 4 nights a week at The Martini Club and recorded the CD Thursday which received national airplay.
+97-97 -The Trio with Ramon Pooser, Mike Hinton, and myself played 4 nights a week at The Martini Club and recorded the CD "Thursday."

 99-I joined Del Baroni's On The Air and 8 piece band specializing in Sinatra.
-Del and I also work as a Duo.
+Del and I also worked as a Duo for many years.

 99/00-Played and recorded with Rita Graham(no relation) who was used to sing with Ray Charles and Harry James.